The birth of the world’s toughest rally

 Previously the Safari was dominated by European makes with VW Beetle in the 50s before Ford, Mercedes and Peugeot ruled the roost in the 60s.

-There was one notable driver of Asian descent, Joginder Sing, winner in 1965 in Volvo PV544 navigated by his brother Jaswant Singh.
+There was one notable driver of Asian descent, Joginder Singh, winner in 1965 in Volvo PV544 navigated by his brother Jaswant Singh.
 He became a national hero and household name, aka Simba ya Kenya.

 Mehta won in 1973 in a Datsun 240Z, the year the Safari skipped Uganda because of political turmoil following a successful military coup by dictator Id Amin Dada, who, however, rubbished Kenya’s “misplaced sense of Mehta’s ownership”.

 “As far as am concerned Mehta is a Ugandan,” he said.
-FIA President Jean Todt navigated Timo Makinen to the third position in a Peugeot 504.
+FIA President Jean Todt navigated Timo Makinen to third position in a Peugeot 504.